nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to filter contacts by tag (eg. "group A").
+1. User requests to filter contacts by specifying a tag (e.g., "group A").
-2. The system filters and displays the list of contacts belonging to the specified tag.
+2. AdmiNUS filters and displays the list of contacts associated with the specified tag.

    Use case ends.

 **Extensions**

 - 2a.
-No contacts have the specified tag.
+No contacts are associated with the specified tag.
     - 2a1.
 AdmiNUS displays an empty list.

       Use case ends.

 **Use case: UC10 - Import contacts from a CSV file**

 **MSS**

-1. User requests to import contacts by specifying the file path of the CSV file.
+1. User requests to import contacts by providing the file path of the CSV file.
 2. AdmiNUS reads the CSV file and imports the contacts.
 3. AdmiNUS displays a success message indicating the number of contacts imported.